What Uptime Monitoring Actually Means and Why It Matters

 Adding Retry Logic to Reduce False Positives

 Network glitches occasionally cause a single check to fail even when the service is running fine.
-This creates noise and can desensitise you to real alerts.
+This creates noise and can desensitise you to real alerts over time.
 A script that retries before alerting eliminates most transient network issues from triggering unnecessary notifications.

 #!/bin/bash